Forms Controls

 Common Control Properties

 All controls share a few common properties and characteristics.
-If you are familiar with these concepts then the following list may quickly get you familiar with forms controls.
-If the following list doesn't make sense don't worry, we'll cover each topic in this and following tutorials.
+The following list provides a high-level introduction to forms control similarities.
+If the list doesn't make sense don't worry, we'll cover each topic in this and following tutorials.

 All can controls can be added to a StackPanel.
 Technically, any control can be added to any other control, but for this tutorial we'll keep things simple by adding only to a StackPanel.